GiaPhus/Pandemic-Data-ETL/README.md

 # Goal of Project
-The goal of the project is to create a dashboard with a map visualization to illustrate the spread of death over time in each region, as well as the total number of confirmed deaths, recoveries, vaccinations, and ICU hospitalizations for each region.
+The project aims to develop a dashboard featuring a map visualization to depict the progression of death cases over time in each region.
+Additionally, it will display the total number of confirmed deaths, recoveries, for each region.
 # Pipeline Design

 ![DataFlow project](images/DataFlow.png)